ror-community/ror-site/content/blog/2022-08-29-handling-names-in-ror.md

 Metadata in ROR is also useful for disambiguation.
 Let's say we are looking for the ROR record for Northwestern University.
 If ROR only had basic name metadata, it would be difficult to identify the right record, because there are two records in ROR with the primary name "Northwestern University."
 How do we know which one is which?
 Since ROR includes additional information about each organization, we can distinguish between the two records by looking at the URL and location information they include (one is in the United States and the other is in the Philippines, by the way).

 Metadata is therefore an important, useful, and necessary part of ROR.
-But let's remember that ROR's purpose is to be a registry of persistent identifiers.
-Metadata might change over time, but an identifier will not.
-Decisions about metadata in ROR need to be able to reflect changes over time, and they need to support ROR's aims and scope.
-Metadata also needs to be understood as something that supports ROR's overall mission.
-Metadata should not be interpreted as serving as the canonical authority for a given organization.
+An organization might change over time, but its ROR identifier will not.
+ROR metadata needs to be able to reflect these changes.
+ROR metadata also needs to be understood in the context of ROR's purpose as an open, community-driven registry of persistent identifiers.
+ROR metadata should not be interpreted as serving as the canonical authority on a given organization.

 ## How names are represented in ROR